SafeguardmediaHub/QA/blog/features/02-media-processing.md

 ```

 **Test Steps**:

-1. Generate valid presigned URL
+1. Generate valid presigned URL ✅
-2. Do NOT upload file to S3
+2. Do NOT upload file to S3 ✅
-3. Attempt confirmation with s3Key
+3. Attempt confirmation with s3Key ✅
-4. Verify `404 Not Found` or `400 Bad Request` response
+4. Verify `404 Not Found` or `400 Bad Request` response ✅
-5. Verify error indicates file not found in S3
+5. Verify error indicates file not found in S3 ✅

 **Expected Result**:

-- Status: `404 Not Found`
+- Status: `404 Not Found` ✅
 - Error: "File not found in S3.
-Upload may have failed."
+Upload may have failed." ✅

-**Actual Result**: ⏳ *To be filled during testing*

-**Status**: ⏳ Pending
+**Status**: Completed.
+All test cases passed successfully

 ---